hyperifyio/gnd/README.md

 An instruction has the form

-    opcode [destination] [argument …] [# comment]
+    [@destination] opcode [argument ...] [# comment]

 The first token is always the opcode.
 If an instruction consists of only that token, its destination is `_`.
 Otherwise the destination (an identifier or `_`) appears second, followed by zero or more arguments.
 No additional punctuation is allowed.

 Data flows through `_`.
 On entry, `_` holds the entire argument array passed to the unit.
 Each instruction implicitly consumes `_` as its first input (unless further inputs are explicitly named) and binds its result to the destination, which becomes the new `_`.
-After the final instruction, whatever value resides in `_` is returned as the unit’s result.
+After the final instruction, whatever value resides in `_` is returned as the unit's result.
 All other identifiers obey single assignment: they may be bound once and refer only to values defined earlier in the file.

 Only spaces and tabs count as intra-line whitespace; other control characters cause a syntax error.
 Lines end with LF (CR-LF is normalised).
-There is no line-continuation escape—each physical line is complete.
+There is no line-continuation escape-each physical line is complete.
 A file is rejected if any identifier or literal breaks the token rules, a string literal is unterminated, a non-underscore identifier is rebound, a line has no opcode after stripping comments, or disallowed control characters appear outside a